cohensharon/kindle-tool/README.md

 ## Troubleshooting

-### Kindle Sender Email Not Approved

-If the email sends successfully but the document never appears on Kindle, confirm that `FROM_EMAIL` is approved in your Amazon Kindle settings.
+### Kindle address not found or document never appears

+Confirm `FROM_EMAIL` is on your Approved Personal Document E-mail List.
+This is separate from your main Amazon address.
+Find it at *Manage Your Content and Devices → Preferences → Personal Document Settings*.

-### SMTP Auth Failure
+### SMTP authentication error

-If you see an SMTP authentication error, check `SMTP_USER`, `SMTP_PASS`, and whether your provider requires an app password instead of your normal account password.
+Check `SMTP_USER` and `SMTP_PASS`.
+Gmail and many other providers require an **app password** rather than your normal login password when 2FA is enabled.

-### Article Extraction Failed
+### Article extraction failed

-Some pages block fetch requests, require JavaScript, or do not contain readable article content.
-Try another article URL and confirm the URL is publicly reachable.
+Some pages block server-side fetch requests, require JavaScript rendering, or contain no readable article content.
+Confirm the URL is publicly accessible and try a different article.

-### EPUB Generated But Not Delivered
+### EPUB sent but never arrived on Kindle

-Check that the EPUB file exists in `generated/`, the file is larger than 5KB, the SMTP provider accepted the message, and the Kindle email address is correct.
+Check that the EPUB exists in `generated/` and is larger than 5 KB, verify that your SMTP provider accepted the message without error, and confirm the Kindle email address is correct.

-## Future Improvements

-- Main article image as cover image
-- Express API wrapper.
-- Chrome extension.
-- Article queue.
-- Retry logic.
-- Daily digest mode.
-- User accounts.
-- Database-backed article history.